kraken-io/kraken-node/README.md

 PNG images will be converted from 24-bit to paletted 8-bit with full alpha channel.
 This process is called PNG quantization in RGBA format and means the amout of colours used in an image will be reduced to 256 while maintaining all information about alpha transparency.

 ### JPEG Images
-For lossy JPEG optimizations we additionaly use [imgmin](https://github.com/rflynn/imgmin) library by Ryan Flynn which generates multiple copies of the input image using different quality settings.
+For lossy JPEG optimizations we use [imgmin](https://github.com/rflynn/imgmin) library by Ryan Flynn which generates multiple copies of the input image using different quality settings.
 Then it intelligently picks the one with the best quality to size ratio.
 This ensures your JPEG image will be at the smallest size with the highest possible quality, without the need for a human to select the optimal image.

 ## Image Resizing